dchudz/predcomps/README.md

 # Todo

 ## Must be done before releasing to the world

+- pages to write
+	- Introduction to APCs
+	- Impact (scale-insensitive version of APCs)
+	- Transition Plots

 - logistic regression example plot the curves for better intuition
 	- make it presentable